sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 ### 2.1.1 PIM-ASM Shared Path Tree
  1) Receiver sends a IGMP membership report to join the multicast group.
  2) LHR creates a (\*,G) entry in the multicast routing table for the joined group and updates the outgoing interface list with interface on which it received the IGMP join and sends a PIM (\*,G) join towards the RP to join the shared tree.
 RP receives the PIM join and it creates a (\*,G) entry in the multicast routing table and the interface towards the LHR in the outgoing interface list.
+Even though the shared tree ends at RP, FRR creates the (\*,G) entry with iif as the loopback interface on which the RP is configured and the same is pushed to Kernel.
+But this (\*,G) entry will not be installed in the hardware as the iif is considered as NULL.
 A shared tree for multicast group has been constructed from RP to LHR and the receiver.
  3) Source starts to stream the multicast data
  4) FHR DR sends PIM Register message by encapsulating the multicast data and unicast it to RP.
  5) RP on receiving PIM Register message, de-encapsulates the messages and and checks if the packet is for an active multicast group, if so it  forwards the packet down the shared tree.
 RP joins the SPT for the source by sending (S,G) join to FHR so that it can receive native (S,G) multicast traffic.